jamirawan/dox/osx-cli/the-look.md

 ---

-# Command line templates
+# Bash terminal themes

-This is the least important thing on working with command line but might be working with pretty colorful code linting the languages with custom theme you like.
+This is the least important thing on working with command line but might be useful for you with a pretty colorful code linting the languages with custom theme you like.

 I use [Powerlevel9k](https://github.com/Powerlevel9k/powerlevel9k#installation) for the pretty look.